 - We’ll automatically exercise any option in the money if your account has the required buying power.

 - If you don’t have enough buying power to exercise your option, we’ll attempt to sell the contract in the market for you about 1 hour before it expires.

 If your option is in the money, Robinhood will automatically exercise it for you at expiration unless:

 - You don’t have sufficient buying power.

 - Doing so would result in a short stock position.

 If you have a long call about to expire:

 - If the contract is at risk or in the money, we’ll assess your account to see if you have enough cash to buy the shares.

 - If you don’t have enough cash to buy the shares, we’ll attempt to sell the option.
-If you have 10 contracts, but enough cash to only buy 500 shares, we’ll attempt to sell 5 contracts and allow 5 contracts to be exercised for a total of 500 shares.
+For example, if you have 10 contracts, but enough cash to only buy 500 shares, we’ll attempt to sell 5 contracts and allow 5 contracts to be exercised for a total of 500 shares.

 If you have a long put about to expire: